typed-xlsx

 workbook.sheet("Internal").table("sales", { rows, schema });

-typed-xlsx treats native Excel tables as a first-class schema mode:
+typed-xlsx treats classic report layouts and native Excel tables as two modes of the same schema surface.

 const schema = createExcelSchema<SalesRow>({ mode: "excel-table" })